Zenith08/DCC-EX_py/docs/source/multitrain.rst

 Multiple Train Example
 ======================

-The goal of this project was to build off the :doc:`amtrak` project, this time with 3 trains running independently.
+The goal of this project was to build off the [Amtrak](https://github.com/Zenith08/DCC-EX_py/wiki/Amtrak) project, this time with 3 trains running independently.
 The trains are old Bachmann DCC equipped trains with no sound this time.
 Additionally, I added a DCC decoder to the rotary snowplow.
 Here is a video of the final result:
 // video embed